craftingcity/The-Known-World/Prenotes Sept 24 24.md

 Whyre Blackacid made entering the estates difficult, and attempted to wholly bar your entry, to no avail - Eve simply forced her entry, and Thomas quickly moved to support her.

-We return to the party as Rowan, Bhodie, and Marilynn
+We return to the party as Rowan, Bhodie, and Marilynn watch Whyre stomp his way into town, leaving you all to act as you wish upon the estate.

 ### What does the World Know?